 Photo by wikipedia

-Many of his ideas were unpractical, many were just brilliantly aplied, many had to wait hundreds of years before they could be aplied.
+Many of his ideas were unpractical, many were just brilliantly applied, many had to wait hundreds of years before they could be aplied.
 Also his connection with the masonry is widely known and speculations have always been made.
-Stay tuned for a list of Leonardo’s more poetic ideas, and speculations that suround his unbelievable life.
+Stay tuned for a list of Leonardo’s more poetic ideas, and speculations that surround his unbelievable life.